amonfire/libreCMC/docs/Basic_Wireless_Settings.md

 is supposed to be, you may need to
 [reset the router](Router_Reset_Instructions.md).

-If you are unable to view the Authorization Require page, it may be that you do not have your Ethernet cable connected to the correct ports, or your computer is not set to allow use of the Ethernet cable.
+If you are unable to view the `Authorization Required` page, it may be that you do not have your Ethernet cable connected to the correct ports, or your computer is not set to allow use of the Ethernet cable.
 Find a tech savvy relative to help you out.